TrebledJ/trebledj.github.io/content/posts/programming/2023-02-04-site-migration-to-eleventy.md

 ### The Meh

-Of course not everything is rainbows and sunshine.
+Not everything is rainbows and sunshine.
 Time to be salty now.
-Some things I feel iffy with…
+Some things I feel iffy with...

 - 404 doesn’t work in localhost.
 It forces(?) me to use a Content Security Policy, which makes the site more secure in hindsight, but it’s annoying to deal with.
 One reason I decided to remove Google Analytics[^a] was to escape from such trouble.
 - Still haven’t figured out how to minify CSS and JS.
 The architecturing involved seems a bit weird… I may check it out again some time.